top of page

 • When not actively shooting, secure and store your firearms so they are not accessible to anyone else.

-• The only steel or reactive targets permitted on ranges belong to the Club.
+• The only steel or reactive targets permitted on range belong to the Club.
 Member-owned metal or reactive targets are not permitted unless the range owners approve.

 • Consumption of alcoholic beverages or being under the influence of alcohol.